Odor Control Solutions by Polygiene

-Odor-control technology refers to solutions that eliminate or mitigate unpleasant odors.
-It typically includes solutions we integrate into products, processes, and equipment to neutralize body and environmental smells that would otherwise linger in and on materials.
+Odor-control solutions refer to technology that eliminates or mitigates unpleasant odors.
+It typically includes additives that manufacturers integrate into products to neutralize smells that would otherwise linger in and on materials.

 When we talk about odor-causing technologies, we often categorize odors into two broad groups:

 Both types of odor can be caused in several different ways.
-This includes:
+These include:

 Materials – particularly fabrics and textiles – trap odorous molecules between fibers.
 Oxygen, nitrogen, and sulfur molecules are especially prone to causing bad smells and easily become intertwined with surfaces.
 While our understanding of what makes a molecule odorous is based on relatively recent research, it appears that volatility and hydrophobicity are the principal determinants (Monell Center).
 For a molecule to be smelly, it must be volatile (but not too volatile) and also sufficiently hydrophobic.